 Having a second place that you can go to incase of unrest is a really sensible plan.
-Stock it with plenty of food, seeds for gardening, a water supply, medication and solar power.
+Stock it with plenty of , seeds for , a water supply, medication and solar power.
 Basically a home away from home.
 You can make it an underground bunker, a cabin in the woods, an RV or anything in between.

 21. Store barterable items

-Some cash, plants, seeds, medications and other food items also make great things to barter.
+Some cash, plants, seeds, medications and other items also make great things to barter.

 22. Have stored staples and buy in bulk